 WHY STUDY THIS COURSE?

-In addition to the knowledge to help you understand a complicated world, this challenging subject enables you to develop a wide range of skills highly sought after by universities and employers alike.
-These include the interpretation and analysis of data, building logical chains of reasoning and developing sound judgement of available evidence
+In addition to the knowledge to help you understand a complicated world, this subject enables you to develop a wide range of skills highly sought-after by universities and employers.
+These include the interpretation and analysis of data, building logical chains of reasoning and developing sound judgement based on available evidence.

 WHAT CAN YOU EXPECT FROM ECONOMICS?

-The course offers students an opportunity to try and make sense of events that shape our daily lives, from choosing what to have for lunch and how much tax we have to pay, up to the impact of the UK’s decision to leave the European Union.
-It involves important theory from thinkers both historic and contemporary but seeks to apply it to real events from the past, today and the future.
+This subject offers you the opportunity to try and make sense of events that shape our daily lives, from choosing what to have for lunch and how much tax we have to pay, to the impact of the UK’s decision to leave the European Union.
+It involves important theory from thinkers (both historic and contemporary) but seeks to apply it to real events from the past, today and the future.

 HOW IS THE COURSE ASSESSED?